Camilo-ovalle/Tab-Limiter-chrome-Extension/README.md

 # Chrome Tab Monitor Extension

-A powerful Chrome extension that monitors and controls both the number of tabs per window AND the total number of browser windows, with intelligent automatic closing, real-time statistics, and a professional popup interface.
+A powerful Chrome extension that monitors and controls both the number of tabs per window AND the total number of browser windows, with intelligent automatic closing, real-time statistics, role-based access control, and a professional popup interface.

 ## Features